 Make Private Mortgage Insurance a Thing of the Past

-For loans made since July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets below 78 percent of your purchase amount � but not at the point the loan reaches 22 percent equity.
-(Certain "higher risk" morgages are not included.)
-But if your equity gets to 20% (no matter what the original price was), you have the legal right to cancel PMI (for a loan closed past July 1999).
+For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets lower than 78 percent of your purchase amount � but not at the point the loan reaches 22 percent equity.
+(Some "higher risk" morgages are excluded.)
+The good news is that you can cancel your PMI yourself (for your mortgage closing past July '99), no matter the original purchase price, once the equity climbs to twenty percent.

 Keep a running total of payments